SeaForeEx/HoldMyComics-Client/README-ExAPI.md

 <h2><a id="shoutouts">Shout Outs!</a></h2>

-<a href="https://github.com/Justin-Ferwerda">Justin Ferwerda</a> - excellent Saturday rubber ducking session
+<a href="https://github.com/Justin-Ferwerda">Justin Ferwerda</a> - We ALWAYS have the best rubber duck sessions, and the one for how to get this project started was no exception.

-<a href="https://github.com/semsi-dogruer">Semsi Dogruer</a>, <a href="https://www.linkedin.com/in/dale-karp/">Dale Karp</a>, and <a href="https://www.linkedin.com/in/0916dhkim/">Danny Kim</a> - excellent Saturday coding session blah blah blah
+<a href="https://github.com/semsi-dogruer">Semsi Dogruer</a>, <a href="https://www.linkedin.com/in/dale-karp/">Dale Karp</a>, and <a href="https://www.linkedin.com/in/0916dhkim/">Danny Kim</a> - for two hours we all sat on a Zoom call and hashed out how to get the External API on my App.

-<a href="https://github.com/markh126">Mark Hamilton</a> - excellent Sunday coding session
+<a href="https://github.com/markh126">Mark Hamilton</a> - We had an excellent coding session on Zoom where he helped me rubber duck through some useEffect issues I was having and somehow I helped him fix some issues he was having with his Spotify API calls.

-And last but certainly not least, <a href="https://github.com/drteresavasquez">Dr. T</a> for answering my ticket!
+And last but certainly not least, <a href="https://github.com/drteresavasquez">Dr. T</a> for answering my tickets all year, not just this time!